Roleren/uORFomePipe/README.md

 #### About

-uORFomePipe is a R package containing a prediction pipeline and analysis using Ribo-Seq, RNA-Seq, Cage-Seq. related to transcriptomics.
+uORFomePipe is a R package containing a prediction pipeline and analysis tools using Ribo-Seq, RNA-Seq and CAGE.

 - 1. set up parameters and experiment
 - 2. Find new cage leaders